g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

 title: Instead of DTO
 ---

-Objects are using data messages to communicate with each other, it means that object methods can accept some data, but data structure sometimes is too complex.
+Objects use data messages to communicate with each other, it means that object methods can accept some data, but data structure sometimes is too complex.
 When complex data message is designed wrongly it tends to low maintainability because it becomes harder to test this code, and harder to read and understand it.
-Many people are using
+Many people use
 <a href="https://en.wikipedia.org/wiki/Data_transfer_object" target="_blank">DTOs</a>
 for object messages, just because it's easier to implement, but this code will be less readable in future and has a lot of hidden drawbacks, e.g.
 <a href="https://www.yegor256.com/2016/07/06/data-transfer-object.html" target="_blank">
 broken encapsulation</a>.
-Instead of this data languages should be used for complex data structures, it moves data definitions from source code and lets the code to encapsulate the data and concentrate on object's behavior.
+Instead of this, data languages should be used for complex data structures, it moves data definitions from source code and lets the code encapsulate the data and concentrate on the object's behavior.

 ## The problem

-One of the examples of complex data format is when you have a service with multiple implementation which should receive some data to process.
-Let's take email message with service to send as example for this post.
-In this example email message can be send with two different ways: via SMTP service or via external API.
+One of the examples of complex data format is when you have a service with multiple implementations which should receive some data to process.
+Let's take an email message with a service to send as an example for this post.
+In this example the email message can be send in two different ways: via SMTP service or via external API.
-The wrong way (but quite popular) is to present email as a DTO class and accept it in message sender interface:
+The wrong way (but quite popular) is to present an email as a DTO class and accept it in message sender interface:
 ```java
 class MailDTO {